ArsalanMaqsood/klyng/docs/sections/getting-started.md

 * The number of processes participating in the job (aka the job size).
 * How to tell processes apart.
 For this a unique identifier is needed for each process.

 The first information can be retrieved by calling `klyng.size` which returns the number of the processes the job was started with.
 We can get the second piece of info by calling `klyng.rank`, which returns the unique identifier of the calling process.
-If a job with started with *n* processes, each process gets a unique identifier from *0,...,n-1*.
+If a job started with *n* processes, each process gets a unique identifier from *0,...,n-1*.

-After acquiring these information, we can easily tell the rank 0 process (which is called the root process), which is usually responsible for distributing the job over the other processes, how the job can be divided.
+After acquiring these information, we can easily tell the rank 0 process (aka the root process), which is usually responsible for distributing the job over the other processes, how the job can be divided.

 ```javascript